 On Pages, you can also use insights to track the performance of posts and get an idea of which content your audience likes best.
 For Groups, you have slightly more control over who can post content and comment on existing posts.
 You should also consider setting rules for both Pages and Groups to ensure that people are following the same code of conduct.
 This can help keep conversations respectful, on-topic and free from spammy content.

 At the end of the day, Pages or Groups with successful engagement are those that are regularly updated with fresh content and responded to in a timely manner.
 It’s also important to make sure your Page/Group looks professional—use a recognizable profile photo and cover image that accurately reflect your brand identity.
+Both are considered part of your digital PR, so be thorough in your visual representation.

 What Are the Differences in Features and Settings?